Queen consort: Titles

-In the Ottoman Empire, haseki sultan (حاصكي سلطان; Ḫāṣekī Sulṭān; /tr/) was the title held by the lawful wife and imperial consort of the sultan.
-The title was first used in the 16th century by Hurrem Sultan, wife of Suleiman the Magnificent, replacing the previous title of "Baş Kadın ("Head Lady").
-The bearer of the title occupied the second most important position in the Ottoman Empire for a female after valide sultan (queen mother).
+In the Ottoman Empire, haseki sultan (حاصكي سلطان; Ḫāṣekī Sulṭān; /tr/) was the title held by the chief consort, and sometimes legal wife, of a sultan.
+The title was created in the 16th century for Hürrem Sultan, wife of Suleiman the Magnificent, replacing the previous title of baş hatun ("head hady").
+The bearer of the title occupied the second most important position in the Ottoman Empire for a female after valide sultan ("empress mother").

 While the wife of a king is usually given the title of queen, there is much less consistency for the husband of a reigning queen.
 The title of king consort is rare.
-Examples are Henry Stuart, Lord Darnley, in Scotland and Francis, Duke of Cádiz, in Spain.
+Examples are Henry Stuart, Lord Darnley, in Scotland and Francisco de Asís, Duke of Cádiz, in Spain.
 Antoine of Bourbon-Vendôme in Navarre and Ferdinand of Saxe-Coburg-Gotha in Portugal also gained the title.
-In Portugal, because of the practice of jure uxoris, both King Ferdinand of Saxe-Coburgo-Gotha and his predecessor, King Pedro of Portugal, were treated as ruling kings in protocol and were thus symbolically co-rulers with their wives, but both really had only the same power of a consort and the queen was the real ruler.
+In Portugal, because of the practice of jure uxoris, both King Ferdinand of Saxe-Coburg-Gotha and his predecessor, King Pedro of Portugal, were treated as ruling kings in protocol and were thus symbolically co-rulers with their wives, but both really had only the same power of a consort and the queen was the real ruler.

 The title of prince consort for the husband of a reigning queen is more common.
 The monarchies that adopted this title did so because the title of king is usually historically higher than queen, so when the sovereign is female, her husband should never have a higher title than her.
 An example is Prince Albert of Saxe-Coburg and Gotha.
 He married Queen Victoria of the United Kingdom; because she insisted that he be given a title identifying his status, he became Albert, Prince Consort.